oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 high value when the data is signed by a trusted authority like an official national identity service.
 For example, in OpenID Connect, signed ID Tokens can be stored by Relying Parties.
-In the case of SD-JWT, Holders have to store signed SD-JWTs and associated Disclosures, and Issuers and Verifiers may decide to do so as well.
+In the case of SD-JWT, Holders have to store SD-JWTs, and Issuers and Verifiers may decide to do so as well.

 Not surprisingly, a leak of such data risks revealing private data of End-Users